Arnottjwr/TeacherAI/FretboardTrainer/README.md

 # Note Recogniser
-Based on Brandon D'Eon's excercise for memorising the notes of the fretboard <Video url="https://www.youtube.com/watch?v=7PMZWb6ZNJc&t=180s&pp=ygUjYnJhbmRvbiBkZW9uIG5vdGVzIG9mIHRoZSBmcmV0Ym9hcmQ%3D"/>,

-this script will test your memorisation of the note of each string.
+Based on Brandon D'Eon's excercise for memorising the notes of the fretboard [here]"https://www.youtube.com/watch?v=7PMZWb6ZNJc&t=180s&pp=ygUjYnJhbmRvbiBkZW9uIG5vdGVzIG9mIHRoZSBmcmV0Ym9hcmQ%3D",this script will test your memorisation of the note of each string.

 ## Initialisation
 - Select Audio Input - An audio interface such as a Focusrite Scarlett is recommended for optimal performance.